-We propose that professional employees' sense of oneness with the organization (or organizational identification) affects their reciprocity behavior with the organization by influencing their perceived relationship with organizational administrators.
+We propose that professional employees' sense of oneness with their employing organization (or organizational identification) affects their reciprocity behavior with the organization by influencing their perceived relationship with organizational administrators.
 Administrators are the organization members responsible for creating and maintaining the conditions of employment that promote organizational goal achievement (Mintzberg, 1977).
-Consequently, employee social exchange with the organization takes place largely through administrators (Rhoades & Eisenberger, 2002; Rousseau, 1995).
+Consequently, employee social exchange with an organization takes place largely through administrators (Rhoades & Eisenberger, 2002; Rousseau, 1995).
 For example, administrators usually define and track employee job performance, and they deliver organizational support and sanctions.
+Administrators are generally perceived first and foremost as the guardians of the organization (Freidson, 2001) and as quintessential organization members (Golden, Dukerich, & Fabian, 2000).

-Administrators are generally perceived first and foremost as the guardians of the organization (Freidson, 2001) and as quintessential organization members (Golden, Dukerich & Fabian, 2000).
+Social identification refers to the extent to which

-Social identification refers to the extent to which an individual experiences a sense of oneness with a group, such as an organization (Ashforth & Mael, 1989; Turner, 1991).
-Social identification leads people to view themselves and other group members in stereotypical terms-i.e., as possessing the values, goals, and attitudes considered standard for members of the group-rather than as individuals possessing unique characteristics (Turner, 1984).
-Individuals who identify with a group view fellow group members more positively (Brewer, 1979) and as being more trustworthy (Kramer, Brewer & Hanna, 1996), due in part to perceived similarity and a sense of common fate with fellow group members (Kramer & Goldman, 1995).
-When people strongly identify with a group, they care more deeply about the welfare of the group and their status in it (Tyler & Blader, 2003).
-Finally, strongly identifying with a group causes people to desire and solicit treatment from other members that indicates good standing in the group (Ellemers, Spears & Doosje, 1997).
+an individual experiences a sense of oneness with a group, such as an organization (Ashforth & Mael, 1989; Turner, 1991).
+Social identification leads people to view themselves and other group members in stereotypical terms-that is, as possessing the values, goals, and attitudes considered standard for members of the group-rather than as individuals possessing unique characteristics (Turner, 1984).
+Individuals who identify with a group view fellow group members positively (Brewer, 1979) and view them as being trustworthy (Kramer, Brewer, & Hanna, 1996), in part because of perceived similarity and a sense of having a common fate with fellow group members (Kramer & Goldman, 1995).
+When people strongly identify with a group, they care deeply about the welfare of the group and their status in it (Tyler & Blader, 2003).
+Finally, strongly identifying with a group causes people to desire and solicit treatment from other members that indicates good standing in the group (Ellemers, Spears, & Doosje, 1997).

-In sum, identification with a group leads people to see other group members as being relationally closer (Brewer, 1979; Kramer et al., 1996).
+In sum, identification with a group leads people to see other group members as being relationally close to themselves (Brewer, 1979; Kramer et al., 1996).
 That is, people tend to view other group members as "like them" and "on their side."
-As a result, we maintain that organizational identification tends to lower professional employees' perceived relational distance with other organization members, including administrators-i.e., the personnel responsible for mediating employee social exchange with the organization.
+Given this, we maintain that organizational identification tends to lower professional employees' perceived relational distance from other organization members, including administrators-that is, the people responsible for mediating employees' social exchange with their organization.
 On this basis, organizational identification influences professional employees' interpretation of and response to POS and PPCV.

 Organizational identification and reciprocation of POS.
-We predict that professional employees will more strongly adhere to the norm of positive reciprocity the more strongly they identify with the organization.
+We predict that professional employees will more strongly adhere to the norm of positive reciprocity the more strongly they identify with their organization.
 People are generally more likely to reciprocate beneficial treatment received from others when they expect to trade benefits with them over time (Blau, 1964).
-A sense of social connection with exchange partners leads people to assume that these relationships will be more enduring (Sahlins, 1972).
+A sense of social connection with exchange partners leads people to assume that these relationships will be enduring (Sahlins, 1972).
 People are also more likely to reciprocate beneficial treatment as their confidence grows that the other party can be trusted to exchange treatment equitably (Blau, 1964).
-Social identification begets trust in other group members (Kramer, et al., 1996).
+Social identification begets trust in other group members (Kramer et al., 1996).
 Low relational distance provides security that exchange partners will not take more than they give (Sahlins, 1972).

 In addition, people are more likely to reciprocate beneficial treatment as their feeling of indebtedness to the provider grows (Cartwright & Zander, 1953).
-People tend to instill benefits with additional symbolic value (above material worth) when they feel relationally closer to the provider (Hatfield, Utne & Traupmann, 1979).
-For example, beneficial treatment symbolizes positive regard and trust on the part of the provider (Molm, Schaefer & Collett, 2007).
-Furthermore, indebtedness can be so uncomfortable and the act of giving so gratifying in closer relationships that individuals often overpay for the beneficial treatment received from others (Parry, 1986).
+People tend to instill benefits with additional symbolic value (above the benefits' material worth) when they feel relationally closer to the provider (Hatfield, Utne, & Traupmann, 1979).
+For example, beneficial treatment symbolizes positive regard and trust on the part of the provider (Molm, Schaefer, & Collett, 2007).
+Furthermore, indebtedness can be so uncomfortable and the act of giving so gratifying in close relationships that individuals often overpay for the beneficial treatment received from others (Parry, 1986).